cristianpb/enkontext/README.md

-# Website
-Beta version of KonText website

-This repository will be employed for dev and testing purpose of the Kontext Website
+This repository will be employed for dev and testing purpose of the Kontext Website.